makkus/freckles/docs/adapters/dotfiles.rst

 - `stow` the contents of the two top-level sub-folders into the home directory

-Mixing and matching two ``dotfile`` freckles
+Mixing and matching two ``dotfile`` freckle folders
 ============================================

 Now, lets assume you are an avid user of both ``fish`` and ``zile``, so you install them everywhere you do work on (your laptop, every Vagrant_ dev box, every Docker_ container (while you are still developing your Dockerfile) remote ssh servers, etc...).

-*freckles* lets you do that fairly easily in all of those cases, doing what we did above.
+*freckelize* lets you do that fairly easily in all of those cases, doing what we did above.
 Now, in some cases you want some additional applications which are unnecessary in others.
 For example, say, on systems where you have a graphical frontend you want to have the the terminator_ X terminal available.

 You don't want to put that into the same `*dotfiles*` *freckle* as the other two packages, since that would install it every time, even on system where that doesn't make sense (like a container).
 So, one way to do this would be to create a 2nd, separate `*dotfiles*` *freckle* which contains the ``terminator`` config directory.
 I've done this here: https://github.com/makkus/dotfiles-test-simple-2